Pierce County, Washington: History

 In 1850, Captain Lafayette Balch sited his land claim next to the fort and founded Port Steilacoom.
 In 1854 the town of Steilacoom became Washington Territory's first incorporated town.

 In 1854 the Treaty of Medicine Creek was enacted between the United States and the local tribes occupying the lands of the Salish Sea.
 The tribes listed on the Treaty of Medicine Creek are Nisqually, Puyallup, Steilacoom, Squawskin (Squaxin Island), S'Homamish, Stehchass, T'Peeksin, Squi-aitl, and Sa-heh-wamish.
 The treaty was signed on December 26, 1854, by Isaac I. Stevens, governor and superintendent of Indian Affairs of Washington territory at the time.
 The native tribes were told the treaty would help them by paying them for some of the land.
 It ended up taking prime farmland and relocating the tribes onto rough reservations.
 Chief Leschi of the Nisqually tribe protested the treaty.
 He and his people marched to Olympia to have their voices heard but Isaac Stevens ordered them away.
 When the natives refused to leave, Isaac Stevens would eventually call martial law and - after the beginning of the Puget Sound War in 1855 - initiate a search for Chief Leschi in order to arrest him.
 Chief Leschi was eventually captured and put on trial.
-The first jury couldn’t come to a verdict, so Isaac Stevens had the trial done a second time.
+The first jury couldn't come to a verdict, so Isaac Stevens had the trial done a second time.
 This time Leschi was found guilty.
 Chief Leschi was hanged on February 19, 1858.
 On December 10, 2004, a historical court convened in Pierce County ruled "as a legal combatant of the Indian War Leschi should not have been held accountable under law for the death of an enemy soldier," thereby exonerating him of any wrongdoing.

 Government

 Pierce County has adopted and is governed by a Charter.
 This is allowed by section 4 of Article XI of the Washington State Constitution.
-The Pierce County Executive, currently Bruce Dammeier (R), heads the county's executive branch.
-The Assessor-Treasurer Mike Lonergan, auditor Julie Anderson, Prosecuting Attorney Mary Robnett, and Sheriff Ed Troyer.
+The Pierce County Executive, currently Ryan Mello (D), heads the county's executive branch.
+The Assessor-Treasurer Marty Campbell, auditor Linda Farmer, Prosecuting Attorney Mary Robnett, and Sheriff Keith Swank.

+As of 31 December 2023, Pierce County had approximately 3,400 employees and a 2022–2023 biennium general fund budget of $3 billion.

 The Pierce County Council is the elected legislative body for Pierce County and consists of seven members elected by district.
 The council is vested with all law-making power granted by its charter and by the State of Washington, sets county policy through the adoption of ordinances and resolutions, approves the annual budget and directs the use of county funds.
 The seven members of the County Council are elected from each of seven contiguous and equally populated districts, with each councilmember representing approximately 114,000 county residents.
 Each county councilmember is elected to serve a four-year term.